 The Department is permitted to promulgate rules as necessary or required to implement Part 195.
-The bill specifies that, for grant projects funded under Section 19508(1)(a), the Department could not implement or enforce R 299.5051 to R 299.5061 related to any grant or loan authorized or approved on or after the bill's effective date.
+The bill specifies that, for grant projects funded under Section 19508(1)(a), the Department may not implement or enforce R 299.5051 to R 299.5061 related to any grant or loan authorized or approved on or after the bill's effective date.
+(Those rules were rescinded in August 2015.)